 - Carson City

-Prostitution is typically regulated on the county level.
-But state law prohibits any county with a population of at least 700,000 people from allowing prostitution.3
+Prostitution is typically regulated at the county level.
+However, state law prohibits any county with a population of at least 700,000 people from allowing prostitution.3

-Under NRS 201.354, prostitution is defined as the act of trading a fee for sexual favors such as intercourse, oral sex, or anal sex.
 Even groping over clothing counts as a sexual favor.
-And the fee can be anything of value.
-This includes cash, jewelry or drugs.
+The “fee” can be anything of value.
+This includes cash, jewelry, or drugs.

-"Solicitation of prostitution" is offering or agreeing to commit prostitution.
+Nevada law defines “solicitation of prostitution” as offering or agreeing to commit prostitution.
 In short, it is attempted prostitution.
-In Nevada, solicitation is punished the same as prostitution.
+You can be charged with solicitation even if the sexual act never actually happens, as merely agreeing to exchange sex for compensation is illegal.

 4. What are the penalties?